stacyshingleton/dsc-mod-4-project-v2-1-online-ds-sp-000/README.md

 ### memory based/neighborhood based collaborative filtering:

 Memory based, or neighborhood based, collaborative filtering algorithms quantify how similar users or items are to one another.
 These algorithms measure similarity between users or items, by different "similarity metrics".
-User vs items based, and pearson, cosine and MSD similarity metrics, will all be tested within the parameter grids, for each algorithm.
+User vs items based, and pearson, pearson_baseline, cosine and MSD similarity metrics, will all be tested within the parameter grids, for each algorithm.
 The following neighborhood-based collaborative filtering methods will be tested: https://surprise.readthedocs.io/en/stable/knn_inspired.html

     *KNNBasic: A basic collaborative filtering algorithm
     *KNNBaseline: A basic collaborative filtering algorithm taking into account a baseline rating.